Neck Stability & Lumber Selection

 Australian Cypress - Generally too knotty for guitar necks.
 I haven't stumbled onto any miraculously clear sources like the Mesquite above.

-Paduak - Not only is Paduak very stable, its also very sustainable and affordable.
+Padauk - Not only is Padauk very stable, its also very sustainable and affordable.
 Barring a cheap source of clear Mesquite, this is the leader in the clubhouse.
-If you want to knit pick, Paduak has one issue - it doesnt retain it's beautiful orange color very well over time, regardless of the finish used.
+If you want to knit pick, Padauk has one issue - it doesn't retain it's beautiful orange color very well over time, regardless of the finish used.
 Obviously this has no effect on its suitability for use as a guitar neck.
-Paduak sands out extremely well and the neck profile feels amazing in your fretting hand.
+Padauk sands out extremely well and the neck profile feels amazing in your fretting hand.

 Teak - Too expensive, not sustainable.